Kambria has successfully organized the Mine Clearing Robot DAO (MCRD) - Info Seminar Session on November 4th, 2022.

-2. Services Partners, especially people who are already in the chain, working in mine actions, providing mine clearance of services.
+- Services Partners, especially people who are already in the chain, working in the industry, providing mine clearance of services.
 They have relevant experience or they are working directly with the mine actions such as mine detection.

 - For this type of partner, we would love to have them participate in the early stages of the development phase to give out the needs of the miner perspective, who are working in the real environment, and share ideas function of Robot for Dev Team.